k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 For example, the following field names will be matched: customer.ID, CUSTOMER_ID and CustomerID.

 This plugin includes a blacklist of field names (e.g., 'username' or 'age') and a blacklist of field types (e.g., date, time, blob) to be excluded from the matching algorithm.
-These blacklists are defined in the plugins.discovery file as plugin input parameters and they can be updated on a project level.
+These blacklists are defined in the plugins.discovery file as plugin input parameters, and they can be updated on a project level.

 If a match is found, the plugin evaluates both the relation direction and the foreign key fields using the matching rule.
 The *refers to* relation direction is Many-to-One.
 The relation is created with a score - a probability that the match is correct.
 The following matching rules are defined in the plugins.discovery file and are applied by the plugin: